 Finishing a raw concrete floor generally means grinding it down to a smooth, level surface, and then polishing it with a series of increasingly fine abrasives until it achieves a lustrous sheen.
 Typically, if you are beginning with a raw concrete floor, you will need to fill in any holes or cracks with an expanding epoxy.
 After it dries, you will use a professional grade grinder to bring the floor down to an even, level surface throughout.

 Once you've evened out the floor, you can use the concrete polisher to polish it completely until it shines.
 At that point, you can decide to apply a stain or a paint to the surface of the floor.
-It's a good idea to apply at least three coats of stain or floor paint to a concrete floor.
+It's a good idea to apply at least three coats of floor paint to a concrete floor.
 Concrete is strong, but paint can chip, even the most durable paint intended for outdoor use.

 Once you've stained or painted the floor, you should seal it with a water-resistant sealant to protect it from any additional staining and to prevent any damage to the color you have chosen.
 You may also want to apply a stain-resistant coating to the floor to protect it from damage by exposure to chemicals, spills, foot traffic and other agents that may leave marks it's tough to get rid of.